 Favourites, Recents, Contacts, Keypad and Voicemail.

-If you are unable to use Siri, then favourites, recents, contacts and keypad all allow you to make calls.
-Favourites is a list of contacts you have nominated as favourites.
+Favourites, recents, contacts and keypad all allow you to make calls.
+Favourites is a list of contacts you have nominated as favourites using the add button on the Favourites screen.
 Recents is a list of recently called, answered and missed calls.
 You can select items from these lists and double tap to make a call.
 Keypad is a conventional telephone keypad.
 Contacts is your full set of contacts.
 There are several ways of finding a contact.
-The table index is probably best for a long list of contacts.
-Swipe right from the top of the screen until you hear "table index, adjustable" and then swipe down with one finger until you reach the letter you want in your contact list.
-Then swipe right until you reach the desired contact and double tap to open the contact page.
+The section index is probably best for a long list of contacts.
+Swipe right from the top of the screen until you hear "section index, adjustable" and then swipe down with one finger until you reach the letter you want in your contact list.
+Next swipe right until you reach the desired contact or left if you have already passed the desired contact.
+Double tap to open the contact page.
 Swipe right until you hear "call, button" and double tap to make the call.
 If you have more than one phone number for that contact you will be presented with a choice to swipe through before the final double tap.
-Contacts can be organised either by first or last name, depending on a setting in Settings/Contacts.
+Contacts can be organised either by first or last name, depending on a setting in Settings / Apps / Contacts.

 The way in which the Voicemail tab operates will depend on your mobile service provider and you will need to explore the screen to determine the options available.
 Some mobile services will offer a "call voicemail, button" in the top half of the screen as well as a button to call network provider VoiceMail.
 With my network provider, these two buttons have the same effect.
 I'm unsure how they might differ.
 Some network providers will offer Apple's visual VoiceMail which will provide you with a list of VoiceMail messages on screen and allow you to listen to them in any order you choose.